School Supplies

 Drone testing inside the UTIAS mars dome [Source]

-Composed of multiple engineering buildings, the University of Toronto Institute for Aerospace Studies (UTIAS) is located 17 km from campus in North York*.
+Composed of multiple buildings, the University of Toronto Institute for Aerospace Studies (UTIAS) is located 17 km from campus in North York*.
 It houses world-renowned labs in aerodynamics, propulsion, aircraft flight, structures, space systems, physics, robotics, and artificial intelligence.
 EngSci Aerospace students might have one or two upper-year classes here.
 If you’re involved with the University of Toronto Aerospace Team (UTAT) or aUToronto, you will likely have regular team meetings here.
-Furthermore, EngScis often hold summer research fellowships at UTIAS labs!
+Furthermore, many professors from your first-year courses like Professor Stangeby from ESC194, Professor Davis from ESC194 and ESC195, and Professor Seiler from MAT185 are affiliated with UTIAS, so they will have a main office at UTIAS in addition to a smaller office somewhere on the St George campus.

 *You could say that UTIAS is a “satellite campus”!!
 Get it??